Native to South Africa, Senecio haworthii [sen-ek-ee-o, hay-WOR-thee-eye] is a perennial dwarf shrub belonging to the Asteraceae family.

 Place them in a warm location and maintain constant moisture for germination.

-Divide the plant during spring and plant in sandy soil.
+Divide the plant during early spring and plant in sandy soil.

 It will take a few weeks for the plant to root.